 Getting to the Heart of Post Exertional Malaise (???)

-Dr. Klimas noted that time sensitive gene expression studies have revealed the fascinating and possibly absolutely pivotal finding that during exercise the autonomic nervous system tanks first in ME/CFS and then it takes down the immune system.
-That ANS ‘tank point’ occurs when the body changes over from aerobic to anerobic metabolism, a switch that occurs all too early for many people with ME/CFS.
+Dr. Klimas noted that time sensitive gene expression studies have revealed the fascinating and possibly absolutely pivotal finding that during exercise inflammation shows up in ME/CFS first and then it takes down the autonomic nervous system, the hormones, activates the redox response, etc. That bit hit begins the body runs out of aerobic energy and starts producing it anaerobically.

-The ANS/Immune system cascade in ME/CFS suggests that if you can stop the autonomic nervous system from blowing up you may be able stop the immune cascade with all the nasty inflammation that follows; ie you might be able to stop the post-exertional malaise that whacks patients after exercise.
+The inflammatoni/autonomic nervous system system cascade in ME/CFS suggests that if you can stop the immune from blowing up you may be able to stop the post-exertional issues that so trouble people with ME/CFS.

 The autonomic nervous system (ANS) is showing up in spades in ME/CFS research right now.
 A major component of the stress response, the autonomic nervous system controls our breath, blood flows, blood pressure, heart rate, gut motility and is an important immune regulator.
 Dr. Klimas asserted the ANS/immune system interface plays a major role in how you feel from day to day.